 The Three-fold Role of Data Erasure

 Data erasure is not just a legal or moral obligation.
-The role that data erasure plays for businesses can be broken down into three parts.
+Data erasure's role for businesses can be broken down into three parts.
 For one, obviously, data erasure helps ensure data security for your invaluable data.
 The global average cost of a data breach is reported as $4.24 million.
 Secure and permanent data erasure guarantees that sensitive data is wiped beyond recovery, and you stay safe from data breaches.
-Secondly, secure data erasure helps in ensuring data protection at the cleansing stage of the data remediation process.
-You can learn more about the role of data erasure in data remediation in our blog here.
-And lastly, when data reaches the end of its usage lifecycle, data erasure helps ensure globally compliant, eco-friendly, and effective data sanitization.
-Read in detail about the importance of data erasure for data lifecycle management here.
+By thoroughly erasing data, organizations can reduce the risk of unintentional exposure and protect the privacy of confidential data.

 The Ideal Data Eraser Software For Your Organization

 Data erasure can help organizations reduce their cost of device ownership, promote data security, drive compliance, and ensure data privacy.
 Professional data eraser software like BitRaser offers organizations all the benefits of secure data erasure for drives and mobile devices with an added advantage.
+How?